noahehall/theBookOfNoah/architecture/rest.md

       - services should be able to communicate with each other asyncrhonously
   - distributed technologies
     - the increasing ratio of distributed applications has raised demand for distributed technologies
-    - permits segmenting of appliation units and transferring them to different computers on different networks
+    - permits segmenting of application units and transferring them to different computers on different networks
   - DISCO
     - used to create discovery documents
     - groups the list of interrelated web services